sgauravm/FactorsImpactingGdpPerCapita/README.md

 6. Political Stability
 7. Adult Mortality

-We will be using linear regression with the above features as explanatory variable and GDP per capita as dependent variable.
+We will be using GLM with the above features as explanatory variable and GDP per capita as dependent variable.
 Using this model we will try to infer the importance of these features relative to one another.